Chatham site opens to test for COVID-19, open daily with special accommodations for essential workers

 CHICAGO (WLS) -- As the rate of positive tests continues to drop statewide, a new COVID-19 testing site opened Saturday morning in one of the Chicago's hardest hit neighborhoods.

-A new site in the parking lot of a Chatham movie theater is one of four new drive-up testing sites in the state.
+Cars lined up early Saturday morning at a Chatham movie theater, just one of four new drive-up testing sites in the state.

 The Chatham testing site is located in the parking lot of Studio Movie Grill, 210 W. 87th St., Chicago.